 - Massage your kale.
 Because kale is tough, you want to soften it a bit before dressing your salad.
 Once your kale is cleaned, chopped, and in a salad bowl, use clean hands and start massaging your kale.
 It’s kind of like kneading bread.
 Scrunch it up and toss it around in the bowl until it looks a little darker green and feels more tender.
 This should take less than a minute.

-Last, pour your vinaigrette over your salad ingredients and toss until evenly coated.
 This amount of dressing is meant to lightly coat your salad, so there shouldn’t be any excess dressing pooling at the bottom of the bowl.

 It may not look like enough dressing, but I promise it is.
 This kale salad is nice and light, and won’t leave you with that heavy feeling after lunch.
 I think you’ll enjoy it!